 Start eCommerce Website With Woo-Commerce

 WordPress was initially developed as a blogging platform with which one can easily start their own blog.
 But with an enhancement to technology and user requirements, it has gone to the full-fledged content management system (CMS).
 With the ease of plugins development by users, there are many plugins available to start your own eCommerce website.

-This tutorial will only focus on creating eCommerce website by a WooCommerce plugin.
+This tutorial will only focus on creating an eCommerce website with a WooCommerce plugin.

-Hosting providers facilitates many methods for installation of WordPress over your hosting account.
+Hosting providers facilitates many methods for the installation of WordPress over your hosting account.

 Installation can be automated or manual.
 Before we proceed further you should be aware of the installation of WordPress in 5 min via various methods.